MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 {{</alert>}}

 #### Access to Existing Fields of the Internal Network
 To interact with fields of the internal network in your user interface, we need to access these fields.
-To access the field of the internal module `Convolution`, which defines the kernel, we need to use the internal network name.
+To access the field of the internal module `Convolution`, which defines the *Kernel*, we need to use the internal network name.
 To find the internal field name, open the internal network of the macro module `Filter` (click on the module using the middle mouse button {{< mousebutton "middle" >}}).

 Then, open the panel of the module `Convolution` and right-click {{< mousebutton "right" >}} the field title *Use* of the box *Predefined Kernel* and select *Copy Name*.
 You now copied the internal network name of the field to your clipboard.
-The name is made up of *ModuleName.FieldName*, in this case *Convolution.predefKernel*.
+The name is made up of *ModuleName.FieldName*, in this case <field>Convolution.predefKernel</field>.

 ![Convolution Module](images/tutorials/basicmechanics/Convolution.png "Convolution Module")

 In the panel of the module `Convolution`, you can change this variable *Kernel* via a drop-down menu.
 In MDL, a drop-down menu is called a {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html#mdl_ComboBox" "ComboBox" >}}.
-We can take over the field *predefKernel*, its drop-down menu and all its properties by creating a new field in our panel and reference to the internal field *Convolution.predefKernel*, which already exist in the internal network.
+We can take over the field <field>predefKernel</field>, its drop-down menu and all its properties by creating a new field in our panel and reference to the internal field <field>Convolution.predefKernel</field>, which already exist in the internal network.

 Changes of the properties of this field can be done in the curled brackets using tags (here, we changed the title).